 The Shorewood Waters Project was born as a public education and outreach component of the Village's 2010 Great Lakes Restoration Initiative Grant.
 The SWP activities continue today to connect residents with our amazing water resources.

 In the separate sewer area, the disconnection of downspouts and the installation of rain barrels contribute significantly to water quality improvement.
 Learn more about using rain barrels and where to purchase them.

 Shorewood is focused on protecting the region's natural resources and creating a sustainable environment for its residents.
-Read how our efforts concentrate on both policies and practices in our Guidebook for Green Infrastructure.
+Read how our efforts concentrate on both policies and practices in our Guidebook for Green Infrastructure (PDF).